Edmund Seyfang Taylor

 Edmund Seyfang Taylor (27 August 1853 – 19 April 1908), popularly known as "Walker Miles", was an early pioneer of rambling in the UK.
 He founded one of the predecessors of the modern-day Ramblers of Great Britain and wrote numerous walking guides.

 Legacy

 Walker Miles was the founder of the Croydon Rambling Club and was also associated with the Forest Ramblers and the Commons and Footpaths Preservation Society.

 In 1905, along with representatives from other London-based clubs, Walker founded the Federation of Rambling Clubs.
-This proved to be the first of many such organizations around the country which eventually joined together to form the National Council of Ramblers Federations.
+This proved to be the first of many such organizations around the country which eventually joined to form the National Council of Ramblers Federations.
 In 1935 this became the Ramblers Association of Great Britain.

 Guidebooks

 Walker wrote 37 pocket-sized books of 'field-path rambles' and published them via his own printing company which he inherited from his father.
 The pocket-sized guides covered walks in the Surrey and Kent area and were known for their meticulous attention to detail, with each new guide containing several pages of updates and corrections to previous books.
 They are credited with saving many little-known footpaths and rights of way from falling into disuse and being lost forever.